PJ Dick Innovation Fund: Faculty Grants Program

 Yes, you can be listed on multiple applications but can only submit one application per cycle as a project lead.

-Can PhD students apply for teaching or project grants?
+Can PhD students apply for project or teaching grants?

 PhD students can be listed as team members on a grant application but cannot apply as a project lead.